|Classical Pacific |

 There is a wonderful richness and variety in Western music before the year 1700.
 The Early Muse is a weekly one-hour program conceived by HPR's Director of Operations Charles Husson and music volunteer Ian Capps, author and host of the program.
 Its aim is to bring to life for listeners the 500 formative years of European music from Medieval chant and troubadour songs, through the rich polyphony of Renaissance sacred and secular music, and into the Baroque 'revolution' of the 17th century with its invention of the opera, oratorio, ballet and orchestral music as we know it today.

 |Evening Concert |

 Evening Concert gives listeners a chance to unwind through the pau hana hours.
-You'll enjoy classic performances, previews of concerts from local arts organizations, along with weather updates, Garrison Keillor's Writer's Almanac, and reports from the McDonald Observatory in Austin on what's up in our night sky.
+You'll enjoy classic performances, previews of concerts from local arts organizations, along with weather updates, and StarDate reports from the McDonald Observatory in Austin on what's up in our night sky.

 |Howard's Day Off |

 |Morning Café/Morning Concert |

 HPR Music Director Gene Schiller's signature program begins each weekday morning with Morning Cafe, a refreshing blend of music, usually built around a special theme.
-The program also includes the daily "Writers Almanac," interesting features, and frequently live interviews with visiting guest artists.
+The program also includes interesting features and often live interviews with visiting guest artists.
 After the 10am NPR news break, Morning Concert kicks in with longer classical works.